SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Installation.rst

 * HINT-BC
 * TEPIC

-**Note:** that the individual softwares may have some other dependencies, e.g. bedtools which you should have.
+**Note:** that the individual softwares may have some other dependencies, e.g. bedtools which you should have installed.

 ============
 Installation